 Decompress DWARF debug sections using zlib.
+The original section names of the compressed sections are restored.

 Show the version number of objcopy.

 Verbose output: list all object files modified.
 In the case of archives, 'objcopy -V' lists all members of the archive.